Change Starts Here

 Part 4 of It Takes One to Tango.
 See others in this series here, here. and here.

-All change in our relationships should start with ourself.
-While it’s comforting to be able to blame our spouse for the inadequacies of our marriage, expecting them to change to meet our demands is not only ineffectual, it’s not a very loving approach.
+All change in our relationships should start with ourselves.
+While it’s comforting to be able to blame our spouse for the inadequacies of our marriage, expecting them to change to meet our demands is not only ineffective, it’s not a very loving approach.

-And even if I do manage to coerce them into the behaviour I want, I’ll undermine our trust which will ultimately erode our intimacy.
-Domination, manipulation, coercion or any other form of control really is a losing strategy in any love relationship.
+And even if I do manage to coerce my spouse into the behaviour I want, I’ll undermine our trust which will ultimately erode our intimacy.
+Domination, manipulation, coercion, or any other form of control, really is a losing strategy in any love relationship.

-Rather, for effective and powerful change in our relationships, look to ourself.
-Our thoughts inform and motivate our actions, so think about how you can change your thinking.
+Rather, for effective and powerful change in our relationships, look to ourselves.
+Our thoughts inform and motivate our actions, so think about how we can change our thinking.
 For example:

-- If you are in the habit of reacting aggressively when things don’t go the way you want, challenge your attitudes of entitlement.
+- If we are in the habit of reacting aggressively when things don’t go the way we want, we can challenge our attitudes of entitlement.

-- If you tend to brood on past hurts and disappointments consciously discipline your thinking to dwell on positive memories instead.
+- If we tend to brood on past hurts and disappointments, we can consciously discipline our thinking to dwell on positive memories instead.

 Change your thinking and you will change your reactions.
 And that will change the dynamic of your relationship.
 It’s that simple.